-1 mg (10 ml of a 1:10,000 solution), IV/IO bolus.

-Repeat every 3-5 minutes up to maximum of 3 doses.
+- 1 mg (10 ml of 0.1mg/mL [1:10,000] solution), IV/IO bolus. - Repeat every 3-5 minutes up to maximum of 3 doses.
 Additional dose may be considered for recurrent arrest after ROSC or narrow complex PEA.

-Bradycardia with hypotension and poor perfusion refractory to other interventions:
+Hypotension for age and poor perfusion refractory to other interventions: